marcovirgolin/genepro/README.md

 Evolving programs are represented as trees.
 The leaf nodes (also called *terminals*) of such trees represent some form of input, e.g., a feature for classification or regression, or a type of environmental observation for reinforcement learning.
-The internal ndoes represent possible atomic instructions, e.g., summation, subtraction, multiplication, division, but also if-then-else or similar programming constructs.
+The internal nodes represent possible atomic instructions, e.g., summation, subtraction, multiplication, division, but also if-then-else or similar programming constructs.

 Genetic programming operates on a population of trees, typically initialized at random.
 Every iteration (called *generation*), promising trees undergo random modifications (e.g., forms of *crossover*, *mutation*, and *tuning*) that result in a population of offspring trees.